The Singles Network Ministries

 —Gloria G., Baltimore, MD, Single Parent, over 40

-Singles and single parents are your greatest untapped resource in the Church.
-They have more relational bandwidth because they don't have a spouse to minister to; they need purpose, want community, and may have more available time to invest in volunteering.
+Singles and single parents are your most valuable untapped resource in the church.
+They have more relational capacity because they don't have a spouse to care for; they seek purpose, desire community, and may have more free time available for volunteering.

 —Dawn V., Cody Wy, Former single parent (married)

-My Senior Pastor knows first-hand the need to minister to Single Adults.
-He is a Single Adult after the death of his spouse.
-Also, he is a Single Parent, and his youngest son is a high school senior.
-He has been very receptive to my ideas to minister to the Single Adults within our congregation and community.
+My Senior Pastor understands firsthand the importance of ministering to Single Adults.
+He is a Single Adult himself after the passing of his spouse.
+Additionally, he is a Single Parent, and his youngest son is a high school senior.
+He has been very receptive to my ideas for ministering to the Single Adults within our congregation and community.

 —Ernest J., Greenville, SC, Never-married, over 40